After-Shock/Cloudbox-wiki/Sonarr.md

 1. Click the green "check" button to add the path.

-1. All tv shows added now will have that path set.
+1. All TV shows added now will have that path set.